sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## if you try and rerun because it wont work, two process cannot share the same port at the same time

-## 3 Bridge network - An internal private network whuhc the docker host and container attach to
+## 3 Bridge network - An internal private network which the docker host and container attach to

 docker network ls
 bridge